dchang0524/AlphaChicken/README.md

 trap_weight × (4 + 8 × openness × voronoi_factor × dist_from_start / 2)

+### 3.3 Entropy

+We didn't get to implement this, but we want to give some sort of bonus for visiting squares that would clarify our trapdoor distributions(reducing entropy).
+This could be done by approximating entropy gained from visiting a square and making this bonus term path-dependent.
+To prevent rushing the center(which we might end up just stepping on a trapdoor without getting enough information), we could also keep a visited count array to give some sort of confidence(However, we wouldn't need this if we implemented a way to deal with high variance moves in expectimax).

 Represents the weight of penalty for 3.1.